divinity76/msgme/README.md

 # prerequisites
-php-cli >=7 with libxml and libcurl support (in debian & co terms, that means `sudo apt install php7.1-cli php-xml php-curl`)
+php-cli >=7 with libxml and libcurl support (in debian & co terms, that means `sudo apt install php-cli php-xml php-curl`)
 - also, when something goes wrong, you may get better error messages if your php is not compiled with `--disable-tokenizer`

 # example installation